KhronosGroup/Vulkan-Hpp/README.md

 ### Return values, Error Codes & Exceptions

 By default Vulkan-Hpp has exceptions enabled.
 This means that Vulkan-Hpp checks the return code of each function call which returns a Vk::Result.
 If Vk::Result is a failure a std::runtime_error will be thrown.
 Since there is no need to return the error code anymore the C++ bindings can now return the actual desired return value, i.e. a vulkan handle.
-In those cases ResultValue <SomeType>::type is defined as the returned type.
+In those cases `ResultValueType<SomeType>::type` is defined as the returned type.

 To create a device you can now just write: